nestybox/sysbox-ee/docs/design.md

-The Nestybox shiftfs module is based on a similar module originally written by James Bottomley, but has been modified by Nestybox for use in conjunction with Sysboxd.
+The Nestybox shiftfs module is based on a similar module originally written by James Bottomley, but has been modified by Nestybox for use in conjunction with Sysbox.

 The Nestybox shiftfs module is not upstreamed into the Linux kernel.
-It's included in the Sysboxd installer and loaded automatically into the kernel when Sysboxd is installed.
-Sysboxd users normally need not worry about it.
+It's included in the Sysbox installer and loaded automatically into the kernel when Sysbox is installed.
+Sysbox users normally need not worry about it.

 To verify the module is loaded, type: